 - What memoir is – and what it isn’t

-- How to develop a narrative structure – and choose which aspects of your life story to focus on
+- Developing a narrative structure – how to choose which aspects of your life story to focus on

 - How to write authentically – without worrying about what people will think!

-- How to develop your characters on the page (even if they are real people)
+- Developing your characters on the page (even if they are real people)

-- Legal issues to be aware of around memoir writing
+- Legal and ethical issues to be aware of around memoir writing

 - Valuable insights, practical tips and inspiring advice on how to write a memoir from Allegra Huston